GeorgeBerdovskiy/euler-problems/README.md

 # euler-problems
 This repository is a collection of my solutions to the first one hundred Project Euler challenges.
-But don't spoil your fun by looking through solutions before you're ready!
+Please don't spoil your fun by looking for solutions before you are ready!

 ## Folder Organization
 The parent folder contains the C++ files for every challenge.
 The number of each file is the challenge it solves.